Vivian M. May · Director of the Humanities Center and Professor of Women’s and Gender Studies at Syracuse University.

 - Tom Wilson, Hamilton College, Representative

-Syracuse University, Cornell University, and the University of Rochester will be represented by the Principal Investigator/Director at each campus.
-In addition, two faculty members will be selected from each of the CNY Humanities Corridor’s founding institutions.
-Other partner institutions will be represented by one faculty member [in addition to any ex-officio administrative member(s)].
+Syracuse University, Cornell University, and the University of Rochester are represented by the Principal Investigator/Director at each campus.
+In addition, two faculty members are selected from each of the CNY Humanities Corridor’s founding institutions.
+Other partner institutions are represented by one faculty member [in addition to any ex-officio administrative member(s)].

-Representatives from each campus will be internally vetted.
-Each campus’s selected members will be appointed as a slate.
+Representatives from each campus are internally vetted.
+Each campus’s selected members are appointed as a slate.
 Criteria for representative eligibility are adaptive to interest and participation.
-Representatives will be appointed to a term of three years.
-The initial slate of representatives will be represented at the March 2018 planning meeting.
+Representatives are appointed to a term of three years.
+The initial slate of representatives was represented in the 2017-18 academic year during the March 2018 planning meeting.

-At the annual CNY Humanities Corridor spring conferences, the Advisory Board will receive reports on the previous year’s activities, programming, and budget.
-Based on these reports, the Advisory Board will make recommendations to the Directors for the purpose of the following year’s review and award process conducted by the Directors.
-The Advisory Board will also be able to recommend larger program changes (e.g. changes to the current research cluster configuration).
+At the annual CNY Humanities Corridor fall conferences, the Advisory Board receives reports on the previous year’s activities, programming, and budget.
+Based on these reports, the Advisory Board makes recommendations to the Directors for the purpose of the following year’s review and award process conducted by the Directors.
+The Advisory Board may also recommend larger program changes (e.g. changes to the current research cluster configuration).

 A Platform for Future Collaborations

-Beginning in 2018, the Corridor will hold annual conferences each spring at rotating locations to:
+The Corridor holds annual conferences each fall at rotating locations to:

 - Gather Advisory Board members to make programmatic recommendations for the coming year to the Principal Investigator/Directors;